womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 This should be good news to those that want to invest in VD P2P such as WIM.
 Investment here is not limited to finance, but critical services as defined above.

-J: PEER SECURITY VIA ANONYMITY:
+J: PEER SECURITY, ANONYMITY AND INTEGRITY:

 The crypto world employ computer science tools to hash identities and thus achieve anonymity of members because by being public Peers can be hijacked or robbed.
 Virtual Decentralized P2P members are adviced to create different names best names that are not on social media, create different emails.